MAC1440/studio/README.md

 6. Ensure the template is customized and saved.
 You can use the default settings.
 7. Click **Save**.

-### 2. Configure Resend for Sending Emails

-This application uses [Resend](https://resend.com/) to send emails for ticket assignments and tests.

-1.  **Get a Resend API Key:**
-    *   Sign up for a free account at [Resend](https://resend.com/).
-    *   Navigate to the [API Keys](https://resend.com/api-keys) section in your dashboard.
-    *   Click **"Create API Key"**.
-Give it a name (e.g., "KanbanFlow App") and set the permission to **"Full access"**.
-    *   Copy the generated API key immediately.
-You will not be able to see it again.

-2.  **Verify Your Domain (Recommended):**
-    *   To send emails from your own domain (e.g., `notifications@yourdomain.com`), you must add and verify it in the [Domains](https://resend.com/domains) section of Resend.
-    *   This is required for production use and improves email deliverability.
-For initial testing, you can send from `onboarding@resend.dev`.

-3.  **Set Environment Variable:** You must set the `RESEND_API_KEY` environment variable.
-    *   **For local development:** Create or open the `.env` file in the root of your project and add the line:
-        ```
-        RESEND_API_KEY=your_new_api_key_here
-        ```
-    *   **For production (Vercel, Firebase App Hosting, etc.):** Add `RESEND_API_KEY` to the environment variable settings in your hosting provider's dashboard.

-After these configurations, the email features should work correctly.
-If you get an "API key is invalid" error, the most common solution is to generate a new key.
+This project uses a service called **Resend** to send some email notifications.
+If you wish to enable this, you will need to create a Resend account, generate an API key, and add it as an environment variable named `RESEND_API_KEY`.

 ## Deployment to Firebase App Hosting

 This project is configured for easy deployment on Firebase App Hosting.
-Follow these steps to get your application live.
+The GitHub repository includes workflows that will automatically build and deploy your application when you push changes to the `master` branch.

 ### Prerequisites